jarinat15/Active-Directory--Simulation/README.md

 configuration, OU design, group policies, and access control in an enterprise environment. ---
 ## Company Overview/ Operating System
-**cybertech Corporate Service** is a small Management consultancy activity other than f inancial management.
+**cybertech Corporate Service** is a small Management consultancy activity other than financial management.
 The following are its structure: - 1 x Windows Server (AD Domain Controller) - 1 x Windows 8 Client PC (HR) - 1 x Windows 8 Client PC (IT) ---
 ## Project Objectives - Configure an AD Domain Controller on Windows Server - Join client PCs to the domain - Create Organizational Units (OUs) - Implement basic Group Policies for access control - Simulate a centralized IT environment
 ---
 ## Network Design